 Matt was born in Cape Breton and started playing whistle and pipes when he was 10.
 He won the Argyllshire Gathering Silver Medal in Oban, Scotland 8 years later and at 19 started recording, playing and touring the US with celtic rock/fusion group Cuillin.
 Matt joined Natalie MacMaster’s band after Cuillin broke up, and played pipes, whistles, banjo, percussion and guitar, touring and appearing on several recordings.
 His own album, a stripped-bare solo recording of his main instrument, was released in 2005.
 After a stint with the Canadian Forces as a musician, Matt rejoined Natalie’s band earlier this year.

-The Beaton Sisters Band consists of sisters Dawn (fiddle, banjo, mandolin and dance) and Margie (fiddle, piano and dance) Beaton.
+The Beaton Sisters Band consists of sisters Dawn (fiddle and dance) and Margie (fiddle, piano and dance) Beaton.
 Piano-player extraordinaire, Jason Roach from Cheticamp, Cape Breton is a lively rhythm based soloist and accompanist with a powerful beat to keep the tunes cooking!
 Kenneth MacKenzie, from Mabou, Cape Breton is a piper and fiddler.
 His roots are strongly Gaelic and his piping styling is up-tempo, made perfect for any step-dancer.
 Together, these artists will have your toes tapping and your legs dancing!